Feel free to download this step-by-step PDF of the entire process.

 – Hacksaw or Dremel Cutting Tool

 – Good Soldering Iron with small tip

 – Glue Gun (optional)

 Unscrew the shell grill and twist to remove.
 Might take a little work, cause there is a rubber gasket inside.
 Try not to break it.
-Open up the shell and you’ll see the lens and bulb assembly, attached to two or three wires.
+Open up the shell and you’ll see the lens and bulb assembly, attached to several wires.
 Cut them all and remove bulb assembly.
 Pull out the wires from the neck.

 Cut about 5″ length of wire, and strip about 1/8″ off the tip of each wire.
 Solder the black wire to the interior side of the connector, and red wire through the center hole.
 To keep these connections from coming loose, you can fill the connector with either hot glue, or silicone caulk.

 The thread of the stock enclosure is very coarse.
 But the Switchcraft 2501 connector threads we’re using are small.
 If you can, use a 3/8″ x 32 tap in the neck to match up with the threads of the cable connector.
 It won’t be perfect, but the cable connector will be easier to install later on.

 You’ll notice that the connector has some flutes at the top of the threads.
 Still works just fine, but you may want to grind away a bit of the shell neck so the flutes aren’t visible when it’s threaded into the shell.
 Just a more finished look.